 Einar Jonsson Museum and Sculpture Garden.

 The excellent Sculpture Garden near Hallgrimskirkja is free!
-The Museum is not.
+The Museum is not but it’s well worth a visit and the fee is quite reasonable.
 For more on the Sculpture Garden click HERE,

 Punk Museum.

-The tiny, but interesting, Punk Museum near the bottom of Laugavegur is easy to miss as it is set inside an old public toilet under the pavement on the left hand side as you walk downhill.
+The tiny, but interesting, Punk Museum near the bottom of Laugavegur is easy to miss as it is inside an old public toilet under the pavement on the left hand side as you walk downhill.
 I loved it.
-So much stuff crammed in such a small space.
+So much stuff crammed into such a small space.
 Early Bjork in her punky days is represented of course.
+It does help if you have a passing interest in punk music but it’s not essential.

 Maritime Museum